shirokumakur0/shirokumakur0.github.io/_pages/cv.md

 Education
 ======
 * Apr.
-2021 -- present: Ph.D. student, The University of Tokyo
+2021 -- present: Ph.D. candidate, The University of Tokyo
   * Department of mathematical informatics
 * Mar.
 2021: Master in information science and technology, The University of Tokyo
   * Department of mathematical informatics